jacomyal/sigma.js/packages/website/src/content/docs/concepts/coordinate-systems.md

 - `true `(default): the node extent is recomputed on each render, so the graph always fills the viewport.
 - `"once"`: the extent is captured on the first render and frozen, and subsequent additions won't change the framing.
 - `false`: no rescaling.
-Graph coordinates are treated as pixels, centered in the viewport.
+Graph coordinates are treated as pixels, with the origin `(0, 0)` at the viewport center.
+The mapping never depends on the graph's contents, so adding or moving nodes never shifts the view.
 Useful when you already control positions in screen units (e.g. map overlays).